 - Passing scores on one of two approved Basic Skills Exams:

 a.
 Praxis Core exam: reading (156), writing (162), mathematics (150).
-Praxis exams are given on Luther College's campus several times a year.
-To register, see ETS.org.
+Praxis Core exams are given on Luther College's campus at the testing center.
+To register and view test availability, see ETS.org.

 b.
 Minnesota Teacher Licensure Exam: reading (240), writing (240) and mathematics (240).
 See the MTLE website at the Minnesota Department of Education.
 (Minnesota-bound students only).